 Every once in a while we’re asked what is the number one thing that Mobile area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, plus your home's air quality.
+Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not a tough thing to do for most Mobile homeowners, but there are typically two challenges to actually accomplishing this task:
+Changing the air filters is not a tough thing to do for most Mobile homeowners, but there are typically two challenges to actually getting it done:

 - Understanding just how often to change your furnace or air conditioner filter.